AudreyHal/Threejs-Webpack-Boilerplate/steps.md

 - Create webpack.config.js
 - Install html webpack plugin and CleanWebpackPlugin as dev dependencies
 - Install babel-loader and babel core as dev dependencies
+- Add file loader to process images
+- Add css and style-loader to import stylesheets in js files